2019 Volkswagen Jetta vs 2018 Volkswagen Jetta

 Though there has been no word on engine upgrades for the 2019 model year, there are some mechanical differences you’ll still want to consider when debating between the current model year and the upcoming VW Jetta.
 Chief among them is the move to the MQB platform, which has given VW more versatility in terms of the model’s size.
 You’ll note that the 2019 VW Jetta is not only longer, but wider too.

 Another thing to check out?
 Your transmission options.
-The current model year has a standard 5-speed manual transmission with a six-speed DSG upgrade available.
+The current model year has a standard 5-speed manual transmission with six-speed automatic or DSG upgrades available.
 These were great options in the past, but looking to the future is a different story.
 Volkswagen will now offer a standard six-speed manual transmission with an impressive eight-speed automatic upgrade.
 More gears not only mean smoother transitions, but improved fuel economy.

 sNot much has been said about standard features for the 2019 VW Jetta, but confirmed highlights include LED headlights, Driver Personalization settings, standard App-Connect features with Android Auto, Apple CarPlay and MirrorLink connectivity, and the new engine start/stop system.
 Bigger, better equipped and with improved overall design?
 It’s clear the redesign for the 2019 Volkswagen Jetta is well thought out.